ansible-cfg/generator-infra/README.md

  - Add new solutions like : Rancher, Chef, Puppet, Terraform, HAProxy, etc.

 ### Follow the development
-You can follow the development of Mitosis via the public Mitosis board on [`Trello`](https://trello.com/b/TCgfbNXK/mitosis)
+You can follow the development of infra via the public infra board on [`Trello`](https://trello.com/b/TCgfbNXK/infra)

 ## Contributing
 `Pull requests` are welcome;

 ## License
-Mitosis generator is released under version 2.0 of the [Apache License](LICENSE).
+infra generator is released under version 2.0 of the [Apache License](LICENSE).